eitemlogic/meta-my-custom-driver/README.md

-Final source file for the step-by-step tutorial
+Final source code for the linux driver step-by-step tutorial